ajalex114/devnotes/tabs/about.md

 <img src="{{ "/assets/img/ajalex_avatar.jpg"  | relative_url }}" alt="Alen Alex" align="middle"/>
 </p>

+You can find more about me on my home page at https://alenalex.com

 I am a fun loving, talkative, friendly person.
 I love technology, and how it empowers everyone.
 Crazy about gadgets.
 I am into Music, Photography and Cars.
 I am currently working as a software developer at **Microsoft**.